simazhi/sinologica/content/post/2018-04-09-handling-research.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/7FOu94Ah85Y" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

+If you want to read more about this in a blog post at your own pace, I recommend [this piece by Mark Dingemanse](http://ideophone.org/slides-for-a-hands-on-zotero-workshop/), which shows the fundamental usage of the software.
+I'll show his presentation here as well:

+<script async class="speakerdeck-embed" data-id="2b7d44ceb02d4aa1bb441faf59356819" data-ratio="1.33333333333333" src="//speakerdeck.com/assets/embed.js"></script>

-Basically, all of the previously mentioned reference manager get this same trick done.
+So, once you get that down and get the basic usage of a reference manager, it is worth remembering that all of the previously mentioned reference managers get the same basic trick done.
-However, there are some customisations that will improve the usefulness of Zotero.
+However, I still like the open source (**and thus free**) Zotero-like software best, because there are some customisations that will improve its usefulness.
+Of course, as the noun suggests, these customisations, are, well, custom, and fit my personal style best.
+What you do with your references eventually remains your business, although I can only hope that you at least reflect on how to optimize it.
+Let's see how I customized my Zotero.

 ## Customising the storage place of files

 I have a folder on my desktop called `papers` in which I store all my, well, papers.
-I suggest you do something similar --- it is easy to back up and easy to find, which is what you want.
+I suggest you do something similar --- it is **easy to back up**, **easy to find** and its **contents are easily searchable**, which is what you want.

 ## Linking the data to a file